-Since 2019, this analysis has been carried out by the Palm Oil Transparency Coalition (POTC) as part of collective action with other retailers committed to the same approach.
+same approach.
 The POTC sends annual assessment questionnaires to palm oil importers to get a precise picture of their level of commitment to sustainable palm oil.
 The findings are shared in the form of a report with all POTC members.
 Casino Group informs its own direct suppliers of the findings so that they can take them into account in their purchasing policies.
 The report is also available on the POTC website.
+Since 2020, Casino Group has reported the POTC analysis to its private label suppliers in France to continue to raise awareness about the risks associated with palm oil according to importers.